people walking by a barn

 4 retirement options to recruit and retain top farm employees

-1. Simplified Employee Pension (SEP) plan
+1. Simplified Employee Pension (SEP) IRA

-2. SIMPLE IRA plan
+1. SIMPLE IRA

-3. 401(k) defined contribution plans
+1. 401(k) defined contribution plan

-4. Defined benefit plans
+1. Defined benefit plans

-Do you own a large farm or agribusiness and wish to save more than what’s allowed by other retirement savings options?
+Do you own a lucrative farm or agribusiness and wish to save more than what’s allowed by other retirement savings options?
 A defined benefit plan can be offered in addition to (or in place of) a 401(k) plan.
-These plans are the most complex, so you will need to hire an experienced service provider to help with all plan requirements.
+These plans are the most complex, so you will need to hire an experienced service provider to help with all regulatory plan requirements.

 “If you are a farmer or own another type of agribusiness and are considering adopting a retirement plan, there are many options.
 More than one type of plan might be a good fit for you,” Schein said.
 “Regardless of which option you choose, it is best to get started now.
 Retirement readiness is critical for you, your family and your employees.”